giacu92/Arduino-Reflow-Oven-Controller/README.md

 ![New](https://iili.io/WwUWf2.png)
 ![New_top](https://iili.io/WwUZzJ.png)

-This project is under continuous update (Jan 2018).
+This project is under continuous update (May 2022).
 Contact me for anything :)